smc13/notify/README.md

 ```

 ### Create a Notifiable
-A `Notifiable` is a struct with a `RouteNotificationFor` function that can be used to
+A `Notifiable` is a struct with a `ShouldSendNotification` function that can be used to prevent sending notifications to certain users or channels.
-customize channel notifications for the struct.
-It could be used to mention a user by their Discord ID or skip sending to a channel based on user preferences.

 #### Grouped Notifiable
 A `GroupedNotifiable` is provided to allow sending a single notification to multiple notifiables.